-Field trips that are linked to academic learning and contribute to meeting the program goals outlined in the original grant application are allowed.
+Field trips that support academic learning and contribute to meeting the program goals outlined in the original grant application are allowed.
+Field trips must be linked to an academic unit in the afterschool program.

 Trips to amusement parks, water parks, party centers, and similar places for recreational entertainment are not considered allowable expenses.